ambika-ks/MyWorks/BS BASIC/README.md

 Place the following link, in the `<head>` section of the HTML file:
 `<link rel="stylesheet" href="https://stackpath.bootstrapcdn.com/bootstrap/4.3.1/css/bootstrap.min.css" integrity="sha384-ggOyR0iXCbMQv3Xipma34MD+dH/1fQ784/j6cY/iJTQUOhcWr7x9JvoRxT2MZw1T" crossorigin="anonymous">`

+- `Container`: Containers provide a means to center and horizontally pad your site’s contents.

+- `Container-fluid`: Fluid containers function almost the same way as regular containers, except that they span the entire width of your device’s viewport.

+- `Row`: Rows are wrappers for columns.

+- `Column`: Columns are nested within rows and determine the width of your content within a row (Bootstrap rows can be divided into 12 columns).
 ## Instructions

 1. Copy the link above.
 You can also find the link and other ways to implement [Bootstrap here](getbootstrap.com).